Learning Online - Using online training to increase efficiency

 There are several web-based solutions that offer management tools designed specifically for franchises.
 Three such companies, IFX, FranConnect and NetSolace, each have electronic tools designed to improve communications and provide essential management tools for franchise system growth and management.
-(For the sake of disclosure, recently my firm, MSA, entered into a collaboration with NetSolace, originally developed to support the Edible Arrangement frachise system.)
+(For the sake of disclosure, recently my firm, MSA, entered into a collaboration with NetSolace, originally developed to support the Edible Arrangement franchise system.)

 Online platforms generally offer a suite of secure software solutions with franchise system management tools focused on financial management, operations, communications, franchise sales management, unit development, and training.
-Each has different costs and capabilities, but the goal is to have a robust platform that is easy to use, has expandable and customizable capabilities, and in this economy, delivers heightened efficiencies designed to improve brand performance.
+Each has different costs and capabilities, but the goal is to have a robust platform that is easy to use, has expandable and customizable capabilities, and delivers heightened efficiencies designed to improve brand performance.

-Pros of online training
+Pros of Online Training

 Online training’s benefits include:

-- Extending the franchisor’s training capacity for both staff and franchisees without the cost of sending trainers to franchisee locations or staff to out-of-town seminars;
+- Extending the franchisor’s training capacity for both staff and franchisees without the cost of sending trainers to franchisee locations or staff to out-of-town seminars

-- Ensuring consistency in the training message that might otherwise be altered when delivered by training personnel in the field;
+- Ensuring consistency in the training message that might otherwise be altered when delivered by training personnel in the field

-- Providing training that can be accessed at the user’s convenience and from any location;
+- Providing training that can be accessed at the user’s convenience and from any location

-- Security, as information is generally password-protected, so that only appropriate users are exposed to proprietary material;
+- Security, as information is generally password-protected, so that only appropriate users are exposed to proprietary material

-- Ability for franchisees and franchisors to track participation, including completion and testing for comprehension;
+- Ability for franchisees and franchisors to track participation, including completion and testing for comprehension

-- Instantaneous and automatic updates so that every franchisee will have the latest training programs and information;
+- Instantaneous and automatic updates so that every franchisee will have the latest training programs and information

-- Training material can easily be linked and written for the readers’ knowledge level, and in languages other than English:
+- Training material can easily be linked and written for the readers’ knowledge level, and in languages other than English

 Remember, though, that online training is considerably different than live training.
 Modules need to be developed to take advantage of the video and audio capabilities of the new technology, while understanding its limitations.
 Each module needs to be delivered in short bursts, as comprehension tends to decrease when sessions get too long.
 Effective training linked to online delivery and searchable manuals reduces costs, since franchisees are better educated and require less direct support.

-The emergence of on-line communication and management platforms is one of the most important improvements to franchise system management, and is essential for every franchise program regardless of its maturity or size.
+The emergence of online communication and management platforms is one of the most important improvements to franchise system management, and is essential for every franchise program regardless of its maturity or size.